ultimate271/notes/book/shortstory/Seth and Cain Draft5.md

 Seth looked in to the eyes of Cain.
 Cain looked back at Seth.
 Cain could tell that Seth was still wary.

-"How about this.
-Let me reason with you, and show you why I am not the devil.
-What do you say, will you follow my train of logic?"

-Seth looked back at Cain.
-Minutes ago, he would have said absolutely not, but since Seth was getting to know Cain, he simply remained silent.

-"Very well, let me work this out for you," Cain began.
-"So the first fact is that, during your journies, you found me.
-Unlike the story our mom tells about the snake in the garden, I did not come seeking out you, you found me."

-Seth nodded his head.

-"Second fact," Cain continued, "I am indifferent to whether or not you think I am the devil.
-If I were, in fact, a devil, I would very much want you to believe that I was not the devil.
-But as far as I care, you can believe that I am prince Lucifer, and walk out of this room right now, and I wouldn't care one way or the other."

-Seth nodded his head again.

-"Third fact, I have nothing that I want to persuade you of.
-I would like to continue to share stories, because you and I both being human beings, and there is no greater joy than sharing stories with another human being, but if you were to freak out on me and become a threat to me in some way, I would just as soon have you leave.
-You can call me a liar and a blashphemer, a devil worshiper, or any other host of vile names, and I would simply ask you to remove yourself from my presence.
-Call me whatever you want.
-The devil would care that it is being called the devil, but I do not."

 Seth weighed all of the things that Cain was saying in his head.
 Eventually, after all of the whirlwind of thoughts went through Seth's mind, he asked Cain, "So let's suppose you are simply my older brother Cain, no demonic possession